wpmccormack/CASE_QUAK/README.md

 This will run the full f-test fit for each QUAK bin, generate combine cards, and then run a combined significance and p-val fits, and run Asymptotic Limits.
 Root files with the significance (or p-value) are generated, as are a bunch of plots.
 Everything will be put in the H5 directory that you specify with the -d flag

+There is also pValueScanBig_plusPLC_WITHLIMITS_autoWindow.py, which is some python code to make plots from combine root files that are in eos.
+This is mostly just a reference.

 ### Older instructions.
 Do not use unless you know what you're doing